axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/process-information/index.rst

 detailed information of the process in form of process steps.
 You can reach this page by using:

--   :guilabel:`Show information` link of a process in full Process List (grid mode).
+-   :guilabel:`More information` link of a process in full Process List (grid mode).

 |more-information-link|